oracle/python-cx_Oracle/doc/src/module.rst

    the password for the logon during the connection process.

    The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.
+If not specified, the environment variable NLS_LANG is used.
+If the environment variable NLS_LANG is not set, ASCII is used.

-   The nencoding argument is expected to be a string if specified and sets the national encoding to use for national character set database strings.
+   The nencoding argument is expected to be a string if specified and sets the encoding to use for national character set database strings.
+If not specified, the environment variable NLS_NCHAR is used.
+If the environment variable NLS_NCHAR is not used, the environment variable NLS_LANG is used instead, and if the environment variable NLS_LANG is not set, ASCII is used.

    The edition argument is expected to be a string if specified and sets the edition to use for the session.
 It is only relevant if both the client and